 Luke manages trade mark portfolios for large corporate clients and helps to protect their brands in Australia and throughout the world in all key markets.
 He has specific expertise in negotiating and drafting a wide range of commercial documents, including licensing agreements, distribution agreements and technology transfers.
 Luke also prepares and advises upon ACCC Notifications and Authorisations, Enforceable Undertakings and trade practice compliance programs.

 Luke has been named in Best Lawyers® as one of Australia's best lawyers in the field of Intellectual Property Law and Commerical Law.
 The 2014 edition of Asia Pacific Legal 500 notes that Luke is recognised for his ability to handle complex intellectual property issues.
-Doyle's Guide names Luke as a Pre-eminent Technology, Media & Telecommunications Lawyer and a Recommended Intellectual Property Lawyer in South Australia.
+Doyle's Guide names Luke as a Pre-eminent Technology, Media & Telecommunications Lawyer and a Recommended Intellectual Property Lawyer.

-Luke is a Committee Member of the Intellectual Property Society of Australia and NZ, the Law Council of Australia's Competition & Consumer Committee and The Harmonization of Trade Mark Law, Practice Committee of the International Trademark Association and the Asian Domain Name Dispute Resolution Centre.
+Luke is a Committee Member of the Intellectual Property Society of Australia and NZ, the Law Council of Australia's Competition & Consumer Committee and The Harmonization of Trade Mark Law, Practice Committee of the International Trademark Association.
+He is also a panel member of the Asian Domain Name Dispute Resolution Centre.

 - Acting for a leading technology company in relation to negotiations with third parties for the acquisition of certain software and intellectual property, including associated licensing arrangements;